 The following inventory tasks are available: set stock supply notifications, hide out-of-stock items from the storefront, and initiate stock holds.
 Note that if you plan on processing high-volume orders, you would need a more robust solution in the extension store.

 The WooCommerce plugin only allows you to sell through its online storefront.
-However, there are several extensions that provide selling on platforms like Facebook, eBay, Pinterest, and Amazon.
-Some are developed by WooCommerce and free to install and use, while others grant you access to multiple markets for a price.
+However, several extensions provide selling on platforms like Facebook, eBay, Pinterest, and Amazon.
+Native WooCommerce add-ons are free to install and use, while others grant you access to multiple markets for a price.

-WooCommerce’s extension store provides almost any integration you need to run your business, such as social media accounts, payment processors, analytics, shipping, ecommerce CRM, and accounting.
+WooCommerce’s extension store provides almost any integration you need to run your business such as social media accounts, payment processors, analytics, shipping, ecommerce CRM, and accounting.
 As of this writing, WooCommerce has over 400 official extensions or third-party integrations, from payments and shipping to accounting and marketing.
-If there is a tool you need to run your business, it is likely that you can find an extension for it.
+If you need a tool to run your business, you can likely find an extension for it.

-You can create discount and coupon codes and make them apply to only single or multiple products or by order.
+You can create discount and coupon codes and apply them to only single or multiple products or by order.
 WooCommerce also has built-in product reviews that enable your customers to leave reviews on your site.
 You can even ensure those comments come only from verified customers.

 WooCommerce is as good as it gets when it comes to SEO as it includes everything you need.
-However, you need external plugins for this such as Yoast or All-in-One SEO pack (which both offer free and paid versions).
+However, you need external plugins such as Yoast and All-in-One SEO (AIOSEO) pack (both offer free and paid versions).